JD-2006/Pwnagotchi-Dual-WiFi/README.md

 My GPS module 'just worked' after the steps contained herein.
 I had problems with GPSD so I do not use it or know how it will afect your GPS.
 My module was a four wire version and most others should work the sane.
 I would reccommend something like a BN-180 or similiar
 (the size of a quarter).
 No need to spend more on Pi specific HATs.
+I enabled the 'GPS' plugin.

 I have tried to add some troubleshooting options but as hardware and software differences are limitless, buyer beware.